One Wealth Advisors LLC Boosts Holdings in CBRE Group, Inc. (NYSE:CBRE)

 One Wealth Advisors LLC increased its holdings in CBRE Group, Inc. (NYSE:CBRE) by 5.3% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The fund owned 3,546 shares of the financial services provider’s stock after buying an additional 180 shares during the quarter.
 One Wealth Advisors LLC’s holdings in CBRE Group were worth $281,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also bought and sold shares of the company.
-Childress Capital Advisors LLC purchased a new position in shares of CBRE Group in the fourth quarter worth approximately $30,000.
+Several other institutional investors and hedge funds have also bought and sold shares of the stock.
+Childress Capital Advisors LLC purchased a new position in CBRE Group during the fourth quarter valued at approximately $30,000.
 Wealthcare Advisory Partners LLC purchased a new position in CBRE Group during the first quarter valued at approximately $38,000.
 E Fund Management Co.
 Ltd. purchased a new position in CBRE Group during the first quarter valued at approximately $47,000.
 CX Institutional lifted its holdings in CBRE Group by 25.2% during the first quarter.
 CX Institutional now owns 635 shares of the financial services provider’s stock valued at $50,000 after purchasing an additional 128 shares in the last quarter.
 Finally, Bogart Wealth LLC lifted its holdings in CBRE Group by 47.1% during the first quarter.
 Bogart Wealth LLC now owns 703 shares of the financial services provider’s stock valued at $56,000 after purchasing an additional 225 shares in the last quarter.
 93.94% of the stock is currently owned by institutional investors.

 In related news, insider Chandra Dhandapani sold 11,000 shares of the business’s stock in a transaction on Wednesday, May 5th.
 The shares were sold at an average price of $84.93, for a total value of $934,230.00.
 Following the sale, the insider now owns 77,636 shares in the company, valued at $6,593,625.48.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
 Insiders own 0.75% of the company’s stock.